GuruMaps/iOSManual/01-launching-the-application.md

 ![](/assets/permission_location.png)

 **Note**: Galileo app depends on data services and location-based information might be unavailable, inaccurate, or incomplete unless you turn on Location Services.
-To turn Location Services on or off, go to Settings > Privacy > Location Services.
+To turn Location Services on or off, go to Settings &gt; Privacy &gt; Location Services.

 ### Notifications {#Notifications}